Viscoelastic rheology and folding

 Viscosity is a critical rheologic parameter that determines the velocity, evolution, and final morphology of active lava flows.
 Measuring the viscosity of a lava flow, however, is non-trivial.
 Viscosity can change by orders of magnitude through space and time in a given flow and is thus one of the most elusive properties of flowing lava.

 I am currently examining the temporal and spatial evolution of experimental lava flows using a new technique called viscosity mapping.
 This integrative approach brings together time-lapse 3D photogrammetry with existing analytical rheology models to solve for the viscosity of active lava flows.

-Currently in preparation for submission to JGR: Solid Earth.
+Currently under review in JGR: Solid Earth.

 Predicting lava breakout location